sagemathinc/cocalc-doc/source/teaching-workshop.rst

 Upgrade the projects of the students.
 Please read :ref:`Teacher or institution pays for upgrades <inst-pays>`.

 4. Handouts and Assignments
 -----------------------------
 You can use the course interface to distribute :ref:`Handouts <create-handout>` and :ref:`Assignments <create-assignment>` to the student projects.
 This lets you copy all files from a directory in your project to all student projects.

 5. After a Session is Done
 ---------------------------

+When you have a course package (older method), you might want to remove the upgrades from the projects.
-After the course is done, open the upgrade dialog again and un-check the upgrades and apply it.
+Open the upgrade dialog again and un-check the upgrades and apply it.
 This will free your upgrades for other projects and make sure remaining upgrades will be available again.
 The participants of the session that has ended will not lose access to their projects, but they'll run without upgrades.